 In matters of style and substance, it’s the little details that make the difference: There’s no doubt this is the case with the best men’s shorts, as well.

 This summer, don’t treat them like an afterthought to be thrown on at a moment’s notice.
-Here are our favorite shorts in plenty of categories you might not have even considered.
-Call it Shorts School – class is in session.
+Here are my favorite shorts in plenty of categories you might not have even considered.

 What do you turn to when you want the perfect blend of comfort and performance?
 Hybrid shorts, a simple name that makes a lot of sense.
 They’re not quite athletic shorts, they’re not swim trunks, but they’re not chino shorts, either.